AliElSaleh/raddebugger/README.md

 If everything worked correctly, there will be a `build` folder in the root level of the codebase, and it will contain a freshly-built `raddbg.exe`.
+You should also see the debugger open up automatically.

 ## Short-To-Medium-Term Roadmap